 - Tesira VoIP products support the use of the E.164 dialing method required by Lync systems.
 They also support the use of dialing normalization rules to convert a "common" number to an E.164 compliant number.

-- Tesira VoIP products support Lync Dial-In Conferencing (as of firmware version 3.0).
+- Tesira VoIP products support Lync Dial-In Conferencing (as of firmware version 3.0) for calls within the same domain or server pool.

 Features that Tesira does not support